Virtual / phone / video / Zoom interviews

-Position of your laptop/computer for skype:
+Position of your laptop/computer for video:

-For a skype interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
+For a video interview, make sure your webcam is at the same level as your face, so your interviewer views your face straight-on, and not from underneath.
 You might need to place your laptop on something to elevate it.
 Check your background!

 Notes | documents exchanged with employer:

 Have a table or desk for any documents (resume, cover letter) you have sent the employer, any materials the employer has sent you, and any notes you've made in preparation.
 You can, and should, take notes as you speak.
-If it's an audio only interview, you can take more notes than would be appropriate in-person, especially if this helps you to focus and remember.
+If it's an audio-only interview, you can take more notes than would be appropriate in person, especially if this helps you to focus and remember.
 Don't let note-taking distract you from listening and speaking, but do use note-taking to remember what is said to you.
 Also, if you use notes to remind yourself of things you want to remember to say, don't sound like you're reading!

 Be aware of the time.
 If your interview is to last 25 minutes, you'll need to be aware of the passage of time, and make sure if there is any particular information you want to share with the employer that you have time to do so.
 Being aware of the time allows you to pace yourself so you don't spend too much time answering one question.